zchee/golang-wiki/SlowBots.md

 Select the builds you would like to run, and click the "Add" button in the dialog.
 Then, set the `Commit-Queue` = `+1` label as usual.
 This will add builders to the tryjob set in an advisory role.

 **To block submission on new tryjobs** reference them in the commit message using the `Cq-Include-Trybots` line generated in the "Choose Tryjobs" dialog.
-Once the commit message is updated, set Then, set the `Commit-Queue` = `+1` label again.
+Once the commit message is updated, set the `Commit-Queue` = `+1` label again.
 The `Cq-Include-Trybots` line should be right next to the `Change-Id` line without whitespace, like so:

 ![An example of how to use Cq-Include-Trybots](https://github.com/golang/go/assets/1248668/c4ede0cc-eb18-44a7-87e9-032f57f9a429)